laikahaskell/meditations-haskell/README.md

 # meditations-haskell
-haskell program that outputs a randomly selected line from Marcus Aurelis's "Meditations"
+haskell program that outputs a randomly selected line from the Meditations of Marcus Aurelius.

 ## Dependencies
 I used the [haskell platform](https://www.haskell.org/platform/) which includes many packages and a compiler.
 If you know haskell, you probably already have this.